 Ocean waves, a gentle rain, fresh mountain air or a peaceful lakeside retreat.
 Simply thinking about these images can reduce stress.

-A home that is free of clutter feels fresh and airy invites you to unwind and relax.
+A home that is free of clutter feels fresh and airy, inviting you to unwind and relax.
 The quote below is a great goal to keep in mind when you are trying to lighten up your spaces.

 “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.” ― Antoine de Saint-Exupéry